ChromeDevTools/timeline-url/readme.md

 * Open the "Timeline URL" plane
 * Drop the (publicely accessable) URL to your timeline in the text area
 * Copy the big url it returns
-* You can send it around to your team, report it in a bug, ...
+* You can send it around to your team, attach it to a bug report, ...
 * Everybody using chrome can access your timeline using that URL.

+_Only works in Chrome Canary/Beta for the time being._

 ## Screenshot